steve-grimstead/steve-grimstead.github.io/_posts/2025-11-16-Comparing_Invoke-WebRequest_WebClient_and_Curl_Methods_for_Windows_Package_Downloads.md

 Powershell curl is actually an alias for *Invoke-WebRequest* meaning you would have to change the command to what the *Invoke-WebRequest* expects.

 So instead of <br>
-`curl.exe -o "C:\tmp\winget_cli_install.msixbundle" "https://github.com/microsoft/winget-cli/releases/download/v1.10.390/Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.msixbundle"`, <br>
+`curl -o "C:\tmp\winget_cli_install.msixbundle" "https://github.com/microsoft/winget-cli/releases/download/v1.10.390/Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.msixbundle"`, <br>
 your command would be <br>
 `Invoke-WebRequest -Uri "https://github.com/microsoft/winget-cli/releases/download/v1.10.390/Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.msixbundle" -OutFile "C:\tmp\winget_cli_installer.msixbundle"`